AnarchismBot/reddit-placebot/README.md

 # Reddit Place Bot

-This is a fork of the Argentina flag maintenance script specialized for ArchLinux with random selection added.
+This is a fork of the Argentina flag maintenance script specialized for /r/anarchism with random selection added.

 ## Installation